Greater long-nosed armadillo: Description

 The greater long-nose armadillo is the largest armadillo in its genus.
 Its head-and-body length is between 51 and 57 cm and its tail between 32 and 48 cm, with a weight usually varying between 8.5 and 10.5 kg.
 Like other armadillos, the forequarters and the hindquarters are each protected by an armoured shield, and in this species, there are seven or eight ossified rings between the two.
 A distinguishing characteristic of this species is the transverse rows of large projecting scales on the hind side of the rear legs.

 Distribution and habitat

 This armadillo is native to tropical northeastern South America.
-Its range includes Guyana, Surinam, French Guiana, Colombia to the east of the Andes, Venezuela to the south of the Orinoco River, and the Amazon Basin of Brazil, Ecuador, Peru and northeastern Bolivia.
+Its range includes Guyana, Suriname, French Guiana, Colombia to the east of the Andes, Venezuela to the south of the Orinoco River, and the Amazon Basin of Brazil, Ecuador, Peru and northeastern Bolivia.
 It is a mammal of humid lowland forest in the basins of the Orinoco and Amazon.
 It also occurs in patches of forest in savannah areas.
-It is common in forested areas in the uplands where less hunting takes place, and forages on floodplains near headwater streams, in palm swamps, on hill sides and hill tops.
+It is common in forested areas in the uplands, where less hunting takes place, and forages on floodplains near headwater streams, in palm swamps, and on hillsides and hilltops.